 My three-year old son is a jerk.
-My husband made him that way.
+My husband made him

 We have a magic wand in our house.
 It came with a magic kit that my oldest son got for Christmas last year.
 Both our boys love it and use it with endless imagination.

 But the three-year old BELIEVES.
 He hasn’t yet sorted out the difference between ‘real’ and ‘pretend,’ so when he gave the wand to his father, my husband decided to play along.